16 Best Beaches in San Diego for Families with Kids of All Ages

 A sea lion on a La Jolla Cove bluff

 You can also go to the beach at La Jolla Cove, but I hesitate to recommend that people drive out of their way specifically for a beach day here.
-The patch of sand is not huge and does get crowded in the summer, though there is a permanent lifeguard station.
+The patch of sand is not huge and does get crowded in the summer.

 If you can snag a spot for your towel, it is one of the best family beaches in San Diego because there are often no waves here, and it’s staffed with lifeguards year-round.
-Just remember that floatation devices like boogie boards are not allowed because it’s part of a protected ecological reserve.
+Just remember that floatation devices like boogie boards and kayaks are not allowed because the beach is part of a protected ecological reserve.

 8. South Ponto Beach